Abbas II of Persia: The northern frontiers

 The main conflict in Georgia during Abbas' reign was between Teimuraz I and Rostom of Kartli.
 Teimuraz I was the king of Kakheti and Kartli.
 He followed an anti-Safavid policy and was eager to break the Iranian dominance over his realm.
 In 1633, with the support of Safi, Rostom Khan proclaimed himself the King of Karteli and invaded Teimuraz's lands.
 Teimuraz remained the King of Kakheti and organised insurgencies across Rostom's borders until 1648, when at the behest of Abbas, Rostom invaded Kakheti and sent Teimuraz into exile.
 In 1659, Rostom died and the crown of Kartli became vacant.
 Abbas sought to settle the Qizilbash tribes in the Georgian region, a measure that incited a major rebellion known as the Bakhtrioni uprising.
-The rebels, led by Zaal of Aragvi, organised an alliance between the Georgian forces against the common enemy and attacked the Iranian fortresses of Bakhtrioni and Alaverdi, successfully driving out the Qizilbash tribes.
+The rebels, led by Zaal, Duke of Aragvi, organised an alliance between the Georgian forces against the common enemy and attacked the Iranian fortresses of Bakhtrioni and Alaverdi, successfully driving out the Qizilbash tribes.
 Trying to reach a compromise, Abbas decided not to settle the Qizilbash tribes in Georgia.
 He acknowledged Vakhtang V, the adopted son of Rostom, as King of Kartli, but also had the rebel leaders executed.
 To achieve a reconciliation with the Georgians, Abbas later married Vakhtang's daughter, Anuka.

 During Abbas' reign, Iran's sphere of influence over Caucasus clashed with that of the Russians.
 From 1646, the Tsardom of Russia began undermining the rights of foreign merchants who delivered silk via Iran to Sweden, and in 1649, the Russian government issued a new policy of economic regulations known as Sobornoye Ulozheniye, which further curtailed foreigners' rights.
 In his early years, Abbas sought to decrease interactions with the Russians and dismissed the Russian officials for their renewed anti-Ottomanism.
 Between 1647 and 1653 tension increased over a series of caravan robberies, and detention of Russian merchants from Iran.

 These tensions led to a small conflict between 1651 and 1653, during which the Russians tried to expand their territories south to the Terek river which the Safavids considered as part of their realm.
 The Russians attempted to build a fortress for Teimuraz, the deposed King of Kakheti, who had turned to them for aid.
 When Abbas learned of this, he decided to act against them, while being simultaneously preoccupied with his campaign in Kandahar.
-The forces of Ardabil, Karabakh, and Astara massed under the leadership of Khosrow Soltan, a ghulam of Armenian origin, and attacked the fortress.
+The forces of Ardabil, Karabakh, and Astara massed under the leadership of Khosrow Soltan, a gholam of Armenian origin, and attacked the fortress.
 They successfully drove out the Russians and destroyed their base.
 After this, negotiations over outstanding issues would continue for ten years, with couriers going back and forth between Moscow and Isfahan.